 I co-convene BIOL2162/6162 Molecular Gene Technology with Dr Tony Millar, and teach modules in BIOL3106 (Plant and Animal Bacterial Pathogenesis) and BIOL3107 (Structure and Function of Protein Kinases in Plant Immunity).

-I am the Chair of the RSB IT User's Group.
+I am the Chair of the Plant User Group committee.

 Direct transcriptional control of the Arabidopsis immune receptor FLS2 by the ethylene-dependent transcription factors EIN3 and EIL1

 Author(s): BOUTROT, F; SEGONZAC, C; CHANG, KN; QIAO, H; ECKER, JR; ZIPFEL, C; RATHJEN, JP

 Source: Proceedings of the National Academy of Sciences of the United States of America Volume: 107 Issue: 32 Pages: 14502-14507 Published: 2010

 This paper shows an elegant, direct link between plant hormone signaling and immunity.

 Plant immunity: towards an integrated view of plant-pathogen interactions

 Source: Nature Reviews Genetics Volume: 11 Issue: 8 Pages: 539-548 Published: 2010

 A modern synthesis of the plant immunity field, highly cited, in a highly visible journal.